 Understanding the Three Stages of Federal Criminal Prosecution

 The federal prosecutorial process involves three primary stages.
-We deploy defense strategies at each stage of the process that are tailored to the specific procedural aspects as well as the most-recent factual and legal developments in the case.
-Executing a comprehensive defense strategy is a dynamic process that requires constant reevaluation and the ability to shift focus and resources immediately, and our practice is structured to allow our attorneys to continually maintain an aggressive posture in all stages of federal criminal defense litigation.
+We deploy defense strategies at each stage of the process that are tailored to the specific procedural aspects as well as the most recent factual and legal developments in the case.
+Executing a comprehensive defense strategy is a dynamic process that requires constant reevaluation and the ability to shift focus and resources immediately, and our practice is structured to allow our Wisconsin federal criminal defense lawyers to continually maintain an aggressive posture in all stages of federal criminal defense litigation.

 1. Federal Investigation